Barkas, Hyderabad: Organisations

 Barkas is home to "Jaundice Medicine Barkas", a non-profit organization providing free medication for Jaundice disease.
 The organisation is led by a team from Al Qureshi tribe.

-Sabi Ul Khair is another non-profit organization established in Barkas catering to the social development of the area.
+Sabil Ul Khair is another non-profit organization established in Barkas by Shaikh Saleh Bin Salam Bahattab catering to the social development of the area.
 And it offers various schemes for the social development of the locals, like providing funds for the marriage of girls belonging to poor households, funeral services etc.